MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-findclosestcategory.md

 </td>
 </tr>
 </table>

 ## -remarks

-The closest category to a <b>GUID</b> is chosen in one of two modes.
+The closest category to a **GUID** is chosen in one of two modes.
 In the first mode, the method receives a non-empty category list.
-It chooses the first matching <b>CATID</b> from that list or GUID_NULL if the list does not contain a category that contains the <b>GUID</b> .
+It chooses the first matching **CATID** from that list or GUID_NULL if the list does not contain a category that contains the **GUID** .
 In the second mode, it receives an empty category list.
-It chooses the first category that contains the <b>GUID</b> or GUID_NULL if no category contains the <b>GUID</b> .
+It chooses the first category that contains the **GUID** or GUID_NULL if no category contains the **GUID** .

 ## -see-also